Professional Development

 Dear Educator,

-Over five weeks, subscribers will get one easy-to-digest lesson a week on some aspect of learning acceleration.
+Over five weeks, subscribers can get one easy-to-digest lesson a week on some aspect of learning acceleration.
 The weekly segments address how to diagnose and assess learning gaps, ways to differentiate learning for the wide range of skills and knowledge students are bringing to class right now, the most promising approaches to tutoring, and social and emotional supports for students whose academic confidence needs a boost.

 Each edition is written, curated, and edited by two Education Week staffers: Sarah D. Sparks, an assistant editor and writer who has covered education research for nearly 20 years, and Debra Viadero (that’s me), a writer and assistant managing editor with more than three decades of experience in the field.